Jamesjr95/tictactoe-react/README.md

 [![](screenshot/tic-tac-toe.PNG)](https://https://xs-os-react.netlify.app//)

 ## Features:
-* The user can perform various basic arithmetic operations
+* The user can play tic tac toe with a friend.

 ## Built With
 * React

 ## Todos
-1. ~~After an arithmetic operation the next value clears the previous evaluation~~
+1. ~~Add a scoreboard~~
-2. Add commas to number for readability
+2. Add option to play against the computer
-3. Add support for exponentiation, square roots, logarithm's
+3. Add animations when someone wins.

 ## Project Setup